-It is uncertain how climate change will affect earthquakes in Woonsocket.
+It is uncertain if climate change will affect the probability or frequency chemical incidents.

 None.

 Fire (Dump Fires)

 The City of Woonsocket has seen a rise in the number of fires on private property that are not related to a residential structure.
 A pile of debris in the backyard, although unsightly can become a fire hazard if not managed properly.
 Often these private dumping areas are adjacent to the property line, spreading the fire threat onto neighbors.